torizon/rac/README.md

 ### Spawned SSHD

-For each remote session, a new sshd instance will be spawned to accept the ssh connection.
+For each Remote Access Client session received from the server, a new sshd instance will be spawned to accept remote sessions.

-The sshd instance will be configured according to the metadata supplied by the server.
-The sshd will be configured to only accept the public keys allowed by the server.
+The sshd process will be configured to only accept the public keys allowed by the server.

 The user will still to login with a valid username (for example `torizon`). `root` access is not allowed.